PAR-Government/Media-Journaling-Tool/README.md

 When all else fails, here is a [FAQ](doc/FAQ.md)

+As described in the 'Resources' section, the meta-data used to describe operations, project properties and semantic groups are defined in the [operations summary](doc/operations.md) and the [project properties summary](doc/project_properties.md).

 # INSTALLATION

 Install scripts are available to aid in the installation.
 For Docker,